Early Childhood Education

 Early Childhood in DoDEA encompasses preschool through grade three, including children with disabilities.
 We believe that accomplishing DoDEA's mission is dependent on early childhood programs:

-- using knowledge of the DoDEA ECE Content Standards, formative assessments and child development to provide appropriate instruction, experiences, and materials;
+- using knowledge of the DoDEA College and Career Ready Standards, formative assessments and child development to provide appropriate instruction, experiences, and materials;

 - ensuring students and teachers work in environments where standards-based learning is a process not an event;